Stape

 Logs Settings - Specify whether the tag should write to the logs to stape.

-2. The Matomo tag is not yet in the server Google Tag Manager template gallery.
-You can download it from GitHub and add it to your server GTM container by opening the template tab, clicking new, clicking three dots in the top right corner, and clicking import.
+2. You can download it from GitHub or add it from the Template Gallery and add it to your server GTM container by opening the template tab, clicking new, clicking three dots in the top right corner, and clicking import.

 3. Create a Matomo tag and add the required fields: Tracking URL, Matomo site ID, and Auth token.